Children and Youth

 Children and youth under age 18 who have demonstrated a need for supervision, according to the sole discretion of the Board Representative, should always be with a responsible adult or guardian 18 years of age or older.

 1. Snack.
 Food allergies and special dietary needs should be explained on your child's medical information form, as well as information about specific medications or medical conditions that staff should be aware of.
 The Children's Program Director will share information as needed with teachers and take dietary needs into account when planning the morning snack.
-We serve age appropriate snacks during the morning program and in particular, take care to avoid choking hazards for children under four.
-If you are the parent of an infant or toddler, please let the baby care givers know what type of snack your child may be ready for.
+We serve age appropriate snacks during the morning program.
+If you are the parent of an infant or toddler, please let the under 3’s staff know what type of snack your child may be ready for.
 Please label all containers brought into the baby room.
+Please do not bring toys with small (chokeable) parts into the under-3’s classroom.

 2. Playground.
-Children of all ages enjoy the playground equipment and several classes may be using playground areas in the morning.
-Parents are responsible for supervising their young child on the playground any time after the morning program.
+Children of all ages enjoy the playground equipment and several classes may be using playground areas with staff in the morning.
+Parents are responsible for supervising their young child on the playground after the morning program.

 4. Wasps and Yellow Jackets inevitably establish nests in the wooded areas around Seabeck.
 Parents of children with known reactions to stings from such insects should take precautions.